vacp2p/rfc/content/docs/rfcs/52/README.md

 > *Note*: Future versions of this document will specify the assignment process.

-# List of Static Shard Indices
+# List of Cluster Indices

 |    index | Protocol/App | Description                         |
 |    ---   | ---          | ---                                 |